avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Positional embeddings -  the road to rotary positional embeddings.md

 	1. Brief description behind wanting to use relative positional information
 	2. How it is implemented in code

+NOTE: This post, like all other posts is best viewed in dark mode.

 ## Sinusoidal embeddings from transformers paper
 As a recap the positional encoding in the original transformers paper was: